A gay jaunt into the memories of how Sirca's favorite couple came to be, as transcribed by CrossroadsPony

 "Yeah but one nudge toward a flight'a stairs and she's boned," Andee tossed back while chuckling and shuffling a few bottles of booze to the side.
 "Man, this asshole's got some expensive shit in here.
 And yet we're gettin' our asses shot at to try and give some fuckin' noodles to the regular douchebags."
 He scowled and shook a bottle of brandy at Samael.
 "You think the fucker thinks about that every time he's sippin' on this like the cock-board he is?"

 "I dunno, I'll ask 'im if I see 'im," Samael drawled as he wandered up to a side door.
 He shook his head slowly as he reached out and ran a hand over the paneling, his claws tracing over the inlaid metal.
 He imagined just a single door from this place would sell for enough cash to pay for a week or two of Movement supplies.
-It was just a hair ridiculous.
+It was just a tiny bit ridiculous.
 The rebel wrinkled his muzzle and then reached down to twist the knob and pull the door carefully open, leaning in to peer at...

 ...A pudgy chupa in a silken robe, staring down at him with a glass of milk in one hand.
 Samael noticed a ring on one finger, adorned with Omega's symbol.
 They gawked at each other for a moment before the Omegite opened his muzzle and stammered: "I-I-Intru--!"

-Samael swiftly whipped an arm up and rabbit-punched him directly in the jaw to cut him off.
-The Omegite's eyes rolled back into his skull as he slumped against the wall, knocked unconscious from the rebel's sudden blow.
+Samael swiftly whipped an arm up and rabbit-punched him in the jaw to cut him off.
+The Omegite's eyes rolled back into his skull and he slumped against the wall, knocked unconscious from the rebel's sudden blow.
 His arm drooped when his body went limp and Samael's eyes bulged as he lunged for the glass of milk.
 He grinned enormously as he swept it up delicately before it could drop to the floor, leaving the dazed Omegite slouched against the wall while Samael spun around to wiggle his eyebrows at Andee.
 "Ha!!
-How's that fer smooth!?"
+How's that fer smooth?!"

 "Ya damn vhiaksubo!" the bat hissed, while Samael sniffed at the milk and then took a long swig from it.
 "Ya tryna get us caught??"